Diatom: Taxonomy

 Diatoms belong to a large group of protists, many of which contain plastids rich in chlorophylls a and c.
 The group has been variously referred to as heterokonts, chrysophytes, chromists or stramenopiles.
 Many are autotrophs such as golden algae and kelp; and heterotrophs such as water moulds, opalinids, and actinophryid heliozoa.
 The classification of this area of protists is still unsettled.
 In terms of rank, they have been treated as a division, phylum, kingdom, or something intermediate to those.
-Consequently, diatoms are ranked anywhere from a class, usually called Diatomophyceae or Bacillariophyceae, to a division (=phylum), usually called Bacillariophyta, with corresponding changes in the ranks of their subgroups.
+Consequently, diatoms are ranked anywhere from a class, variously called Diatomeae, Diatomophyceae or Bacillariophyceae, to a division (=phylum), usually called Bacillariophyta, with corresponding changes in the ranks of their subgroups.

 Genera and species

 An estimated 20,000 extant diatom species are believed to exist, of which around 12,000 have been named to date according to Guiry, 2012 (other sources give a wider range of estimates).
 Around 1,000–1,300 diatom genera have been described, both extant and fossil, of which some 250–300 exist only as fossils.